abanj95/OMDb-API-Movie-Management-Console/README.md

 **Key Features:**

-OMDb API Integration: Fetch movie details by title, year, or IMDb ID using OMDb's movie database.
+- **OMDb API Integration**: Fetch movie details by title, year, or IMDb ID using OMDb's movie database.
-Memory Caching & Persistence: Efficiently cache movie data in memory and persist entries in a MySQL database for quick retrieval and long-term storage.
+- **Memory Caching & Persistence**: Efficiently cache movie data in memory and persist entries in a MySQL database for quick retrieval and long-term storage.
-Flexible OData Queries: Utilize OData for advanced filtering, sorting, and searching on cached movie data.
+- **Flexible OData Queries**: Utilize OData for advanced filtering, sorting, and searching on cached movie data.
-CRUD Operations: Full create, read, update, and delete operations for movie entries through both the API and console application client.
+- **CRUD Operations**: Full create, read, update, and delete operations for movie entries through both the API and console application client.
-C# Console Application Client: An interactive console application allowing users to easily manage movie entries through the API.
+- **C# Console Application Client**: An interactive console application allowing users to easily manage movie entries through the API.

 ---